 If you are a student looking for a PhD project, please see below for a description of my available positions.
 If you are interested and would like more details please contact me and I'd be happy to discuss.

-Please also see the Department's own webpage for the latest advertised projects, as well as for details for how to apply, funding routes and so on.
+Please also see the Department's own webpage for the latest advertised projects, as well as for details for how to apply, funding routes, and details of the Physics PhD programme.